UNLOCK FREE TRAINING

 The Arkansas Real Estate Commission (AREC)

-The AREC is the state authority tasked with the responsibility of managing real estate, licensee, and brokerage activities and licensing in Arkansas.
-Their powers and duties are found in 17-42-201 of the Arkansas Real Estate License Law.
+The AREC is the state authority tasked with managing Arkansas's real estate, licensee, and brokerage activities.
+Its powers and duties are found in 17-42-201 of the Arkansas Real Estate License Law.

-Note, however, Arkansas law exempts these individuals and situations from requiring a license or being a real estate agent –
+Arkansas law exempts individuals and situations from requiring a license or being a real estate agent if a person is not licensed under this chapter who performs any of the acts described in 17-42-103(10).

 Arkansas Real Estate License Reciprocity